 331, 332 Methods of Teaching Childhood (3 credits each) Two semester sequence.
-The course explores fundamental issues in methods of instruction and assessment at the elementary level.
+These courses explore fundamental issues in methods of instruction and assessment at the elementary level.
 The course is interdisciplinary, covering developmentally appropriate, best practice methods of instruction in the creative arts, math and science, social studies, and English language literacy.
-Students develop a semester long curriculum with daily lesson plans for a 1-6 grade course that is correlated with the Common Core and edTPA learning standards, and construct a portfolio of unit plans including instructional activities that incorporate new and emerging technologies and assessment instruments.
-Students are required to create and teach several lessons to their colleagues with at least one videotaped.
+Students will create lessons and unit plans that include new and emerging technologies and assessment instruments, and which are aligned with the NYS and Common Core learning standards and support preparation for the EdTPA.
+Students are required to record at least one lesson.
+The field component of the class is designed to give students observation time with inservice teachers and to review best practices for teaching elementary education as demonstrated in actual classroom settings.
 As part of their professional development, students will join an appropriate professional organization.
 EDUC 331 offered every fall.
 EDUC 332 offered every spring.